ocwdev-mb/6.811-fall-2014/content/pages/syllabus.md

 content_type: page
-description: This syllabus section provides the course description and information on meeting times, prerequisites, goals, course components, projects, grading, lectures and lab expectations, and an optional textbook for the course...
+description: This syllabus section provides the course description and information on meeting times, prerequisites, goals, course components, projects, grading, lectures and lab expectations, and an optional textbook for the course.
 draft: false
 learning_resource_types: []
 ocw_type: CourseSection